-- Section 35.
-Section 87-1-101, MCA, is amended to read: - 10 "87-1-101.
+- 14 "87-1-101.
 Definitions.
-Unless the context requires otherwise, in this title the following definitions apply: - 11 (1) "Board" means the state parks and recreation board provided for in [section 1]. - 12 (1)(2) "Commission" means the fish, and wildlife, and parks commission provided for in 2-15-3402. - 13 (2)(3) "Department" means the department of fish, wildlife, and parks provided for in Title 2, chapter 15, - 14 part 34. - 15 (3)(4) "Director" means the director of fish, wildlife, and parks provided for in 2-15-3401. - 16 (4)(5) "Warden" means a state fish and game warden."
+Unless the context requires otherwise, in this title the following definitions apply: - 15 (1) "Board" means the state parks and recreation board provided for in [section 1]. - 16 (1)(2) "Commission" means the fish, and wildlife, and parks commission provided for in 2-15-3402. - 17 (2)(3) "Department" means the department of fish, wildlife, and parks provided for in Title 2, chapter 15, - 18 part 34. - 19 (3)(4) "Director" means the director of fish, wildlife, and parks provided for in 2-15-3401. - 20 (4)(5) "Warden" means a state fish and game warden."

-- 18 Section 36.
+- 22 Section 25.
 Section 87-1-106, MCA, is amended to read: - "87-1-106.
 Fish, wildlife, and parks offices.
 The principal offices of the commission, the board, and the department shall must be located in or near Helena, and suitable and adequate space therefor together with janitor services, light, heat, and water shall must be furnished by the state of Montana."

-- 23 Section 37.
+- 27 Section 26.
 Section 87-1-202, MCA, is amended to read: - "87-1-202.
 Publication of orders and rules.
-(1) Except as provided in subsection (2), annual and biennial rules adopted by the commission or the board setting seasonal hunting, fishing, trapping, and land use regulations must be published in a pamphlet format that is made available to the public at all department offices and through all license providers. - (2) Site-specific land use regulations applicable to a particular fishing access site, wildlife management area, park site, or other department land, including but not limited to speed limits, road and off-road restrictions or closures, places where camping is allowed or prohibited, and seasonal closures for management purposes,
+(1) Except as provided in subsection (2), annual and biennial rules adopted by the commission or the board setting seasonal hunting, fishing, trapping, and land use regulations OR BY THE BOARD SETTING SEASONAL LAND USE REGULATIONS must be published in a pamphlet format

+1 that is made available to the public at all department offices and through all license providers.

-1 must be indicated to the public by signs on the premises of the particular fishing access site, wildlife management 2 area, park site, or other department land.
+(2) Site-specific land use regulations applicable to a particular fishing access site, wildlife management area, park site, or other department land, including but not limited to speed limits, road and off-road restrictions or closures, places where camping is allowed or prohibited, and seasonal closures for management purposes, must be indicated to the public by signs on the premises of the particular fishing access site, wildlife management area, park site, or other department land.

-- (3) (a) Commission orders setting management seasons, providing for game damage hunts, and closing special seasons pursuant to 87-1-304 may be published by: - (i) use of the department's website; - (ii) use of a telephone hotline number; or - (iii) any other method that is readily available to the public. - (b) The method for notifying the public of the closure of a special season must be stated in the rule that establishes the special season. - (4) Public notification of emergency closures of department lands, public waterways, and hunting, fishing, and trapping seasons that are based on public health, safety, and welfare must be made in the manner and to the extent that the department considers necessary in light of the facts surrounding the emergency, including, when practical, onsite posting of the emergency closure."
+- (3) (a) Commission orders setting management seasons, providing for game damage hunts, and closing special seasons pursuant to 87-1-304 may be published by: - (i) use of the department's website; - 10 (ii) use of a telephone hotline number; or - (iii) any other method that is readily available to the public. - (b) The method for notifying the public of the closure of a special season must be stated in the rule that establishes the special season. - (4) Public notification of emergency closures of department lands, public waterways, and hunting, fishing, and trapping seasons that are based on public health, safety, and welfare must be made in the manner and to the extent that the department considers necessary in light of the facts surrounding the emergency, including, when practical, onsite posting of the emergency closure."